Clemapfel/Mousetrap.jl/docs/src/manual/05_event_handling.md

 ## Introduction: Event Model

 So far, we were able to react to a user interacting with the GUI through widgets.
 For example, if the user pressed the left mouse button while hovering over a `Button`, that button will emit the signal `clicked`, which can trigger our custom behavior.
-While this mechanism works, is can also be fairly limiting.
+While this mechanism works, it can also be fairly limiting.
 Pre-defined widgets will only have pre-defined way of interacting with them.
 We cannot react to the user pressing a keyboard key using just `Button`.
 To do that, we will need an **event controller**.

 ### What is an Event?

-When the user interacts with a computer in the physical world, they will control some kind of device, for example a mouse, keyboard, touchpad, webcam, stylus, etc. Through a driver, the device will react to user behavior in the physical world and send data to the operating system, which then processes the data into what is called an **event**.
+When the user interacts with a computer in the physical world, they will control some kind of device, for example a mouse, keyboard, touchpad, webcam, stylus, etc. Through a driver, the device will react to user behavior and send data to the operating system, which then processes the data into what is called an **event**.

 Pressing a keyboard key is an event, releasing the key is a new event.
 Moving the cursor by one unit is an event, pressing a stylus against a touchpad is an event, etc. Mousetrap is based on GTK4, which has very powerful and versatile event abstraction.
 We don't have to deal with OS-specific events directly, instead, the GTK backend will automatically transform and distribute events for us, regardless of the operating system or peripheral.

-To receive events, we need an [`EventController`].
+To receive events, we need an [`EventController`](@ref).
 The `EventController` type is abstract, meaning we cannot use it directly.
 Instead, we deal with one or more of its subtypes.
 Each child class handles one one conceptual type of event.

 **In order for an event controller to be able to capture events, it needs to be connected to a widget**.
-Then, when the widget holds **input focus**, events are forwarded to the event controller, whose signals we can then connect custom behavior to.
+Once connected, if the widget holds **input focus**, events are forwarded to the event controller, whose signals we can then connect custom behavior to.

 ## Input Focus